 Agentic and Autonomous AI Systems Are Emerging

-What It Means for Enterprise — Organizations must prepare for AI that can trigger actions across systems, not just generate content or answers.
+- What It Means for Enterprise — Organizations must prepare for AI that can trigger actions across systems, not just generate content or answers.
+Only 11–14% of agentic pilots currently reach production scale; the gap is primarily infrastructure, compliance readiness, and observability — not model capability.

 Multimodal AI Is Becoming the Default